shesha-io/docs.shesha/docs/get-started/tutorial/the-basics/configuring-first-view.md

 # Configuring Your First View

-In this section, we are configuring the most common types of views purely through the highly efficient Shesha Core entities and the drag-and-drop interface.
+In this section, we are configuring the most common types of views taking advantage of the base domain model and the drag-and-drop form configuration interface.
 We are going to take you through the process of configuring some basic views to allow the user to:

 - View a list of people
 - Register a new person
-- View the details of the registered person
+- View the details of the registered persons
-- Access the people information from the main menu
+- Access the list view from the main menu

 ## Creating a New Form